 The Norwood Inn & Suites sits at a critical gateway and transition point for ushering people into Webster Ave from Highway 169.
-The hotel carries a significant footprint, much of which is currently pavement and/or parking.
-As such, the City is in pursuit of viable options for the role(s) the hotel could play within the future.
+The hotel carries a significant footprint on a large property, much of which is currently pavement and/or parking.
+As such, the city is in pursuit of viable options for the role(s) the hotel could play within the future.